iPaper/ipaper.github.io/pages/javascript-api--overview.md

 summary: The JavaScript API allows you listen for events occurings in the Flipbook, prevent default actions and invoking functions in the Flipbook.
 ---

+## Requirements

+* A working Branded Domain module.
+Specifically, the actual Flipbook needs to be on a subdomain to the domain on which the iframe is placed.

 ## Embedding the Flipbook

 Before gaining access to the API, you'll have to embed it on your own website.
 Technically the embedding works by iframing the Flipbook onto your own website.